-Cost of living in China varies from one place to the next, if you’re living in tier top cities of China and stick to the Western living experience with fancy housing, restaurants and foreign shopping stores and supermarket, then you would find your overall living cost is in a considerable high expense in China.
+The cost of living in China varies from one place to the next.
+If you live in tier top cities of China and stick to the Western living experience with fancy housing, restaurants, foreign shopping stores, and supermarkets, you would find your overall living cost is at a considerable high expense in China.

 The truth is that living cost to learn Chinese in China could be very cheap or economical once you can mix these cost items smartly.
-Because if you only stick with the western standards of food, groceries and housing, then your expense amount would be considerably high and you will lose the chance of authentic living experience of China.
+Because if you only stick with the western standards of food, groceries, and housing, then your expense amount would be considerably high, and you will lose the chance of authentic living experience of China.
 However, you may experience a hard transition if you only try local kinds of stuff.
-Therefore, the best solution is to mix these two up, trying both authentic local living and maintain part of your home lifestyle.
+Therefore, the best solution is to mix these two up, trying authentic local living and maintaining part of your home lifestyle.
 So you wouldn’t break the bank after completing your study in China.

 Renting a flat and utilities

 However, you may enjoy the same standard flat with much less price in other second-tier cities of China, such as Kunming, the capital city of Yunnan province.
-It won’t charge you over 5000 RMB to rent a fancy flat that well decorated and with a full package of furniture.
+It won’t charge you over 5000 RMB to rent a fancy flat that is well decorated and has a full furniture package.

-The better option would be having your accommodation and meals inclusive in your tuition fee, such as the language program provided by Keats School, the best Chinese language school in China.
-Keats School is dedicated to delivering the best Mandarin education to foreign students who want to have an immersive learning experience in China.
-At Keats School, once you’re enrolling in the intensive One-on-one Chinese program you can not only have customized language course with top quality but can also enjoy the accommodation and 3 meals a day which is included in your tuition fee already.
+The better option would be having your accommodation and meals inclusive of your tuition fee, such as the language program provided by Keats School, the best Chinese language school in China.
+Keats School is dedicated to delivering the best Mandarin education to foreign students who want an immersive learning experience in China.
+At Keats School, once you’re enrolling in the intensive One-on-one Chinese program, you can have a customized language course with top quality and enjoy the accommodation and 3 meals a day, which is included in your tuition fee already.

-It’s also very easy and cheap to ask for room cleaning service and drinking water supply service at Keats Dormitory.
+It’s also straightforward and cheap to ask for a room cleaning and drinking water supply service at Keats Dormitory.

-Water: approximately costs for 35 RMB per month; may increase a bit if you do laundry frequently.
+Water: approximately costs 35 RMB per month; may increase a bit if you do laundry frequently.

 Gas (for cooking): If you love cooking by yourself, it’s a good idea to use gas.
 It’s cheaper than electricity.
 200 RMB can last for a couple weeks.